malmossa/Guess-the-number/README.md

-# JsSiteTemplate
+# JavaScript Project
-This a Starter JS Template for All JavaScript projects
+JavaScript project is a number guessing game